beckn/missions/docs/starter_kit/starter_kit.md

 This is the high level picture of most platforms.
 The proposition that Beckn brings to the table is that by unbundling the consumer and the supplier side functionalities and having the network match the supply and demand instead of the platform, you open up opportunities to new customers and suppliers.
 The following diagram shows an example of unbundling in the Mobility space.

 ![Unbundling Platforms](./images/unbundling.png)

+### Beckn Adaptor (Protocol Server)
+When a Network Participant needs to connect to the Beckn network and transact over it, there are many Beckn specific tasks that need to be done.
+We can separate the component that does these tasks and call it a **Beckn Adaptor**.
+FIDE provides a reference implementation of the Beckn Adapter, called as **Protocol Server**.
+This is also part of the Beckn-ONIX initiative.
+This document refers to the Beckn Adapter and Protocol Server interchangeably

+Some of the functionalitites that are provided by Protocol Server are:

+**Common functionalities**

+- Validating the requests sent by network participants to be complaint to Beckn core specification as well as any additional rules specified by the network operator (Layer 2 config)
+- Signing the request with a private key, so it can be verified by the receiver using the sender's public key
+- Verify any message received from other participants by fetching their public key from registry and checking against it
+- Reply back synchronously with ACK / NACK messages required by the protocol
+- Provide logging, observability and other network operation functionality.

+When integrating Customer Side applications (Beckn Application Platform), the Protocol Server (**BAP Protocol Server**) does these additional tasks

+- Exposing REST endpoints that Seeker application platforms can call for the various order phases (search, select, init, confirm, status, cancel etc)
+- Exposing on_xxxxx(on_search, on_select etc) endpoints on the Beckn Network side, so the BPPs can call it back with responses
+- Waiting and aggregating responses in a synchronous fashion (Beckn by default relies on asynchronous messages.
+The Protocol Server wraps this in a simple call to make your application task easy)

+When integrating Provider Side platforms (Beckn Provider Platforms), the Protocol Server (**BPP Protocol Server**) does these additional tasks

+- Calls the API server endpoint (webhook) when messages are sent to the BPP on the Beckn Network
+- Expose response API endpoints on_xxxxx (on_search, on_select etc) that the BPP software can call back when it has responses.
+When the BPP calls

+Internally the Protocol Server is architected as two App servers.
+One is given the suffix Client (BAP PS Client, BPP PS Client).
+The other is given the suffix Network (BAP PS Network, BPP PS Network).
+The Client server will interact with the Customer/Provider applications.
+The Network server will interact with the Beckn Network.

 ### Seeker Platform's Journey